 How to Find Funds to Invest In

-After discussing all of this with with my friend, he naturally wanted to know where he should invest.
+After discussing all of this with my friend, he naturally wanted to know where he should invest.
 I was hesitant to give him any straight advice.

 Where you invest your money and with what company can depend on your goals.

 There are funds that focus more on cash flow.
 There are other ones that look for more upside potential, such as development and heavy value add properties.
-There are ones that focus in the South, others that focus on the coasts.
+There are ones that focus on the South, others that focus on the coasts.

-There are funds that help you invest in other operators and funds for even more diversification.
+that help you invest in other operators and funds for even more diversification.

 The key is to figure out your goals, learn to do your own due diligence on passive real estate investments, then figure out which investments will help you get where you want to be.